 Opening in the slab

-For an attic opening cut in a reinforced concrete floor, it will be necessary to make a wooden box from a board with a thickness of 1 inch or more.
+For an attic opening cut in a reinforced concrete floor, it will be necessary to make a wooden box from a board with a thickness of 1 inch or more, you will need a miter saw.
 The structure is attached to the reinforced concrete slab with anchors, after which the perimeter is air-sealed with mounting foam with an expansion coefficient of not more than 60 units.

 To provide the access door with a tight fit, we need a box with a quarter.